Please ensure Javascript is enabled for purposes of website accessibility

 Window

-Returns a collection of stored events based on the specified startIndex and endIndex.
+Returns a collection of stored data points based on the specified startIndex and endIndex.

-For handling events at and near the boundaries of the window, a single SdsBoundaryType that applies to both the start and end indexes can be passed with the request, or separate boundary types may be passed for the start and end individually.
+For handling data points at and near the boundaries of the window, a single SdsBoundaryType that applies to both the start and end indexes can be passed with the request, or separate boundary types may be passed for the start and end individually.

-Paging is supported for window requests with a large number of events.
+Paging is supported for window requests with a large number of data points.

-To retrieve the next page of values, include the continuationToken from the results of the previous request.
+To retrieve the next page of data points, include the continuationToken from the results of the previous request.
 For the first request, specify a null or empty string for the continuationToken.

 GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/{streamId}/Data?startIndex={startIndex}&endIndex={endIndex}